njwilson23/irlib/doc/doc_irview.rst

 *irview* is a graphical utility intended for viewing radar lines.
 Filters can be applied or removed on the fly, and features within the radargram can be manually digitized using a mouse.
+All GUI programs require *matplotlib* (see Dependencies_).

 Usage
 -----